moonandlake123/autolink/README.md

 ## Rationale

 - The `.a` format has supported arbitrary members since 1971; `ar` imposes no restriction.
+The same logic applies to Windows `.lib` archives.

 - BMI is compiled locally by the consumer's compiler, ensuring version and flag compatibility.

-- Archives without `.cppm` files are passed through unchanged.
+- Archives containing only object files are passed through unchanged.

 ---

 ## Limitations

 - Verified on Clang 21 under Termux.
 GCC and MSVC adaptations follow the same logic.

-- `.a` path must be explicit. `.cppm` extension is used for identification.
+- `.a`path must be explicit.
+The prototype currently uses Clang-specific flags ( --precompile ,  -fprebuilt-module-path ).

 ---